Skip to main content

 Request lifecycle

-1. CORS middleware runs first.
+2. CORS middleware runs next.
 It echoes the caller’s Origin, handles OPTIONS preflight, and sets Access-Control-Allow-Credentials: true.
 The proxy is the CORS authority.

-3. Backend pass-through matches /v1/* and /v2/* (the Yuno REST surface used by the SDK) and forwards via node-fetch to BACKEND_URL.
+4. Backend pass-through matches /v1/* and /v2/* (the Yuno REST surface used by the SDK) and forwards via node-fetch to BACKEND_URL.
 Hop-by-hop headers are stripped; access-control-* headers from the upstream are dropped so they cannot override the proxy’s own CORS.
+The browser Cookie header is also dropped on these forwards — the partner page’s localhost cookies (session, analytics, URL-valued ones, …) don’t belong on a cross-origin call to api.y.uno and can trip the upstream WAF with a 403; the API authenticates via the public API key.

-4. SDK asset catch-all matches every remaining GET/HEAD.
-A small dispatcher picks the right upstream based on path:
+5. SDK asset catch-all matches every remaining GET/HEAD.
+A small dispatcher (pickSdkUpstream) picks the right upstream based on path, checked top to bottom so the 3DS/card rules win first:

 • 3DS micro-app paths (/challenge.html, /redirect.html, /session-id.html, and /assets/(challenge|redirect|session-id|validate-url)*) → SDK_3DS_UPSTREAM.